Do you ever feel lost or anxious when you’re in a meeting with other English speakers?

 Even if you are comfortable speaking in front of others in your own language, expressing your thoughts effectively or leading a successful meeting in English can be difficult.

-This survival guide will provide you with example English phrases and useful tips that you can use at your next business meeting.
+This guide will provide you with example English phrases and useful tips that you can use at your next business meeting.

 I will also help you to prepare for the most common situations that you will face, and what to avoid.